Music

 The music curriculum is delivered through a combination of a structured music scheme ensuring progression of skills and knowledge across the school alongside skilled music teachers who enrich our music provision.
 Music at St Paul’s is further enhanced through our weekly singing collective worship, choir and whole class music lessons.
 As part of the curriculum, we teach children to use correct music vocabulary and to analyse a range of music.
 We enrich our curriculum with professional musical instruction as well as high quality music experiences, starting with the Barnet Infant Music Concert then leading to performing at the Arts Depot, Royal Albert Hall and then, finally, the O2 Arena in Year 6.
 Threaded throughout this are opportunities to perform in school with our long established school orchestra, brass, samba and steel pan concerts.

-At St Paul’s the essence of our curriculum is curiosity and our aim is that children will leave us being curious and inspired by music.
-We want children to have a wide range of musical experiences, to have opportunities to develop their self-confidence through learning new skills or performing in front of others.
+At St Paul’s the essence of our curriculum is curiosity and our children leave us having had an excellent foundation in discovering music.
+Our children have a wide range of musical experiences throughout their time with us.
+They have opportunities to develop their self-confidence through learning new skills and performing in front of others.
 In finding out about a wide variety of music, children learn about other cultures as well as different tastes in music.
 This helps develop children's understanding of the wider world and tolerance.
-We hope that by having an opportunity to explore music at school, children may develop an aptitude, joy and interest which they take with them beyond St Paul’s.
+We see that by having an opportunity to explore music at school, children develop an aptitude, joy and interest which they take with them beyond St Paul’s and into their secondary school lives.